Best SEO Keyword Research Tools: A True-Cost Buyer's Guide

 Once the time budget is set, these features actually matter — in this priority order, not the order vendors list them:

-• Brief output — does the tool ship writing briefs or just keyword lists?
-Briefs collapse 3–5 hours per article into 30 minutes.
+- Brief output — does the tool ship writing briefs or just keyword lists?
+In our trial, attached briefs cut 3–5 hour brief prep to ~30 minutes.

 Pick the tool that scores highest on the top three items you need, not the one with the longest feature matrix.
 Feature matrices are marketing output, not evaluation criteria.